VFKarsten/vf-advanced-java-development/README.md

 1. Open the DB Browser
 2. Click "New Collection" and choose "MySQL"
 3. Fill in the necessary information analog the lines of application properties (MySQL)

 ![image](https://github.com/user-attachments/assets/6984e3e4-af1d-4002-99d7-6acb68911e89)

+4. Test connection and if working click "Apply"